What is Advanced Prostate Cancer?

 You will then be scheduled for a consultation with Dr. Greer or Dr. Waldmann.
 The doctor will review your health history and discuss the status of your prostate cancer as well as discuss various treatment options.
 Additional testing may be needed to determine your specific treatment options.

 Together with your APCC physician, a treatment plan will be chosen.
 Follow up visits will take place as needed based on your individualized treatment regimen.

-The nurse navigator, Monique, will be your primary point of contact.
-She is available to answer questions, provide support, and to communicate with your medical team to coordinate your care.
-In addition, Monique can help connect you to other services as needed.
+The nurse navigator will be your primary point of contact.
+They are available to answer questions, provide support, and to communicate with your medical team to coordinate your care.
+In addition, they can help connect you to other services as needed.